podo/awesome-framer/README.md

 * [framer-QueryInterface](https://github.com/marckrenn/framer-QueryInterface) - Module that allows Framer prototypes to read variables from and write variables to the last part of their URL (the query).
 * [StatusBarLayer](https://github.com/bpxl-labs/StatusBarLayer) - Module for generating accurate, customizable status bars for iOS app prototypes.
 * [Loading Placeholder](https://github.com/zehfernandes/framer-loadingplaceholder) - Module which instantly creates loading placeholder based on your layer style.
-* [lottie-framer](https://github.com/72/lottie-framer) - A Framer module that uses AirBnb's Lottie-Web to render animations exported from After Effects (JSON files).
+* [lottie-framer](https://github.com/72/lottie-framer) - Framer module that uses AirBnb's Lottie-Web to render animations exported from After Effects (JSON files).
 * [ControlPanelLayer](https://github.com/bpxl-labs/ControlPanelLayer) - Framer module for creating a developer panel to control aspects of the prototype from within the prototype.
 * [GradientHelper](https://github.com/bpxl-labs/GradientHelper) - Module that simplifies the process of applying gradients to Framer layers and even enables animated gradients.
 * [FocusEngine](https://github.com/bpxl-labs/FocusEngine) - Module for simulating the grid focus behavior found on Apple TV and Roku.